swaldman/unify-rss/README.md

 and microblogging sites these days.
-I wanted to offer RSS feeds that would let you subscribe to all of these at once, in the unlikely and rather discreditable circumstance that you like to read what I like.
+I wanted to offer RSS feeds that would let you subscribe to all of these at once, in the unlikely and rather discreditable circumstance that you like to read what I write.

 ### buildless